Range Rover Sport: Controversy

 The Range Rover Sport made Ford's Premier Automotive Group the target of a protest by Greenpeace in 2005.
 The protesters infiltrated an assembly facility and temporarily delayed production of the vehicle.
 Greenpeace cited issues with greenhouse gas emissions, and by extension, global warming.
 The United States Environmental Protection Agency estimates for the non-supercharged car are 14 mpgus (combined).
 Although for this test the EPA used their newly calibrated system for 2008 and on.
 Greenpeace stated they did not take issue with the production of vehicles such as the Land Rover Defender as they are typically used for off-road applications on a much more frequent basis than vehicles such as the Range Rover Sport which they claim "has been tuned primarily for on road performance".

-Second generation (L494; 2013–2022)
+Second generation (L494; 2013)

 The second-generation Range Rover Sport was announced on 27 March 2013 at the New York Auto Show.
-Several streets were shut down in Manhattan for a launch party at the Auto Show starring James Bond actor Daniel Craig.
+Several streets were shut down in Manhattan for a launch party starring James Bond actor Daniel Craig.